Ortho 1 Medical Group

 Orthopedic Specialists located in La Jolla, CA & Chula Vista, CA

 When persistent pain, weakness, and movement problems don’t respond to conservative treatments, a minimally invasive procedure called shoulder arthroscopy could be the next step in your diagnosis and treatment.
 At Ortho 1 Medical Group, the accomplished orthopedic surgeons regularly perform shoulder arthroscopy to help their patients reclaim pain-free lives.
-Book an appointment online or call the office in La Jolla or Chula Vista, California, to schedule your visit.
+Book an appointment online or call the office in San Diego, Chula Vista, La Jolla, and Coronado, California, to schedule your visit.

 Shoulder arthroscopy is a minimally invasive surgical procedure used to diagnose and repair shoulder damage.
 In arthroscopy, surgeons use an arthroscope, a pen-sized tube that houses a high-definition camera and light source.
 The tube is inserted into the surgical repair area through quarter- to half-inch incisions.